 Baltimore's economy and cultural life, in addition to its geography, influenced its local development.
 Baltimoreans tend to have roots in clearly identified neighborhoods, and this sense of local identification helps counter the alienation associated with modern city life.
 And residents take pride in their city's rich history, with famous natives and former residents including Edgar Allan Poe, H.L.
 Mencken, James Hubert "Eubie" Blake and singer Billie Holiday.

-Find out more about living in Baltimore at these websites (clicking a link opens a new browser window):
+Find out more about living in Baltimore at these websites.

 - Baltimore City Visitor's Directory, compiled by the City of Baltimore